 1. Preparing for our trip: a short historic overview

 EDIFACT’s international success started back in 1987.
-Back then, nobody less than the UN had published this multi-industry ISO standard that all companies in the world have been able to use ever since.
+Back then, nobody less than the UN had published this multi-industry ISO standard that all companies in the world have been able to use for free ever since.
 As early as in the mid-90s, more than 100 message types were available.
 Today, a total of 198 message types are available.
 And yet, sometimes less is more.

 2. Reducing to the max: EANCOM is born